 Although a part of the North American continent, the island of Greenland is actually an autonomous country within the Kingdom of Denmark and is politically associated with Europe due to its historical links with Norway and Denmark.
 Slightly more than three times the size of Texas, Greenland has an area of 836,109 square miles and ranks 12th among the world’s largest countries and autonomous territories and it’s the largest island on Earth.
-With a population of only 57,714 people, Greenland is the least densely populated country in the world.
+With a population of only 57,714 people, Greenland is the least densely populated country in the world in 2018.

 Basic History of Greenland

 Reportedly inhabited by Arctic people that migrated there from Canada 4,500 years ago, Greenland also became home to Norsemen that settled in the southern part of the territory, beginning with the 10th century.
 Inuit people arrived in the 13th century, while Norse colonies disappeared in the late 15th century.
 Ruled by Norway since 1261, Greenland was ceded to Denmark in 1814.
 It became an administrative division of the Kingdom of Denmark in 1953 and it was granted home rule in 1979.
 Further autonomy and self rule was established in 2009, after Greenlanders voted to transfer more power from the Danish government to the local Greenlandic government.
 Since then, the Danish government has retained control of foreign affairs, national defense, the police force, the justice system, and monetary policy.
 Greenland is now a parliamentary democracy with a constitutional monarchy under the rule of Queen Margrethe II of Denmark.